BlackGanglion/Javascript-LocalCompiler/README.md

 ![](20150920003252.jpg)

-then, you should import some documents to the project
+Then, you should import some documents to the project

         #include <readline/readline.h>
         #include <readline/history.h>